FACTBOX-Why is Prince Harry giving evidence in court? | Law-Order

 Since then, MGN has settled more than 600 claims at a cost of over 100 million pounds ($120 million) in damages and costs.
 WHAT DOES HARRY SAY THE MIRROR GROUP NEWSPAPERS DID?

-Harry says 140 stories which appeared in MGN papers were the result of phone-hacking or other unlawful behaviour, however the trial is only considering 33 of these.
-His lawyers said the intrusion led to the breakdown of his relationship with long-term girlfriend Chelsy Davy.
+Harry says 140 stories which appeared in MGN papers were the result of phone-hacking or other unlawful behaviour; however, the trial is only considering 33 of these.
+His lawyers said the intrusion led to the breakdown of his relationship with a long-term girlfriend, Chelsy Davy.

 In other documents released at the outset of the trial, MGN admitted there was evidence that private investigators had been instructed to unlawfully gather information about three of those involved in the test cases, including, on one occasion, Harry.
 The publisher said it unreservedly apologised and that he was entitled to compensation.